grakkul/Term-Project-15-112/README.md

     Name:  RunAway

-    Description: A 2D infinite sidescroller, avoid hitting the platforms for as long as you can to get the highest score.
+    Description: A 2D infinite sidescroller, avoid hitting the platforms and getting those bonuses for as long as you can to get the highest score.

     How to run project: File TPExperiment.py should be run in an editior, ike VsCode.